Advising and mentoring

-With approximately 130 engineering students and eight faculty, classes are small and faculty members get to know the students well.
+Classes are kept small and faculty members get to know the students well.
 There are numerous faculty-student social events, and some of the faculty invite students to their homes.
 The faculty choose to have an "open door" policy, making themselves accessible to students.

 Freshmen receive initial academic advisement by an engineering faculty member at the summer Genesis program.
 Genesis is a one-day event that orients incoming freshmen to the campus, facilities, and programs.
 During this time, the engineering faculty assist all incoming freshman engineers to ensure they are enrolled properly for their first year.

 All freshmen enroll in a one-credit hour course, Freshman Seminar, that addresses selected topics and issues in introducing students to the academic and social life of the university community.
 The instructor for each student's seminar section serves as his or her temporary academic advisor for the first semester.
 Freshmen then select a permanent engineering faculty advisor in their concentration by the second semester.

 The student and the advisor have several tools for ensuring that proper courses are taken.
 The university has an online scheduling, advising, and enrollment system called MyGFU.
 Both the student and the advisor can access this system.
 Together they create a plan of study showing tentative courses to be taken each semester.

 Throughout the entire advising process, there is an online real-time degree audit report showing the student's progress toward degree completion.
 This report can be checked regularly by the faculty advisor, and at the time of degree completion it is checked by the registrar's office.